runtimeverification/erc20-semantics/erc20.md

 But what does "ERC20 compliance" really mean?
 When formal verification is sought, a property (or specification) that the code must satisfy must be available.
-Moreover, such a specification should be non-ambiguous and capable of answering all the questions regarding corner-case behaviors.
+Moreover, such a specification should be unambiguous and capable of answering all the questions regarding corner-case behaviors.
 At our knowledge, there was no such formal specification for ERC20, or ERC20 variants, available at the time of this writing.

-## Formal Specification
+# 3. Formal Specification

-Below we describe our ERC20 formal specification in K.
+Below we describe ERC20-K, our formal specification of a refined variant of the ERC20 standard token in K.
-Since it uses a small fragment of K and since not everybody knows K, we will also explain K as needed.
+Since it uses a small fragment of K and since the reader may not know K, we will also explain K as needed.

-Our objective is to define the ERC20 specification in such a way that it can be imported by an arbitrary programming language, whose programs can then make use of ERC20 tokens.
+Our objective is to define ERC20-K in such a way that it can be imported by an arbitrary programming language, whose programs can then make use of the ERC20-K functions.
-Our immediate reason for doing so is to test our ERC20 specification programmatically.
+Our immediate reason for doing so is to test ERC20-K programmatically.
 But this design choice can have other advantages, too.
-For example, it can be seen as a way to *plug-and-play* ERC20 support to your favorite language.
+For example, it can be seen as a way to *plug-and-play* ERC20-K support to your favorite language.

 We start by defining a module called `ERC20`: